katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 ## Introduction

-Let's look at the `contains` function:
+Let's look at the implementation of the `contains` function:

 {% highlight go %}
 type contains struct {